Bird & Co. Solicitors Banner Image

 Making a conditional sale agreement

-If getting planning permission is considered fairly secure, then the owner may be willing to emnter a contract to sell the land on the condition that this will only complete if planning permission is acquired.
+If getting planning permission is considered fairly secure, then the owner may be willing to enter a contract to sell the land on the condition that this will only complete if planning permission is acquired.
 If the buyer is then unable to secure planning permission, they will not be obliged to complete their purchase and can walk away having lost only the legal expenses involved in reaching the agreement and the costs involved in their planning application.

 Such conditional sale agreements must be very carefully considered and drafted to ensure both parties’ interests are protected.
 A key point to understand is that the buyer will usually be obliged to apply for planning permission within a certain timeframe and see that the site reaches its maximum development potential.
 There will usually be obligations for the Buyer to pursue the planning application as diligently as possible.